MaximeKjaer/kjaer.io/_posts/2019-03-19-a-monad-is-not-a-burrito.md

 This article assumes a little knowledge of Scala, notably of `Option`, `map` and `flatMap`.
 However, these concepts are also found in many other languages, so my hope is that it should also be fairly accessible to people who do not know Scala in particular.
 {% endblock %}

+*[EPFL]: Swiss Federal Institute of Technology, Lausanne

-I've been a teaching assistant at <abbr title="Swiss Federal Institute of Technology, Lausanne">EPFL</abbr> for various Scala courses for about a year and a half.
+I've been a teaching assistant at EPFL for various Scala courses for about a year and a half.
 In this job, I've gotten to read and grade a lot of code written by other students; I get to see what people understand well, and what's causing difficulties.

 The most common thing I've seen is a tendency for novice Scala programmers to use `Option`s quite awkwardly.
 I think the root of that problem is an incomplete understanding of what monads really are, and what they're useful for.